6 Ways To Boost Your Nutrition Now

 Wanna know a secret?

 You can also control your portion sizes by eating off smaller plates.
 Doing so tricks your brain into thinking you’re eating more!
 Also, avoid putting serving dishes on the table.
-You will be less likely to grab a second helping that you don’t actually need.
+You will be less likely to grab a second helping you don’t need.

-- Inactive: Your weight in pounds x 15= Y, Y-500= Daily Calorie Goal
+• Inactive: Your weight in health 15= Y, Y-500= Daily Calorie Goal

-- Active: Your weight in pounds x 18= Y, Y-500= Daily Calorie Goal
+• Active: Your weight in pounds x 18= Y, Y-500= Daily Calorie Goal

 Want to learn even more about portion control?
 Check out the helpful video from LivestrongWoman below.